srobo/kitbook/docs/competition/volunteers/refreshments.md

 - Fruit
 - Biscuits

-Keep hold of your receipts, and send them in when we ask for Travel reimbursements, repayments will be made at that time.
+Keep hold of your receipts, and send them in when we ask for travel reimbursements, repayments will be made at that time.